 Professional development

 You'll usually have a general induction, which includes health and safety training and, in some cases, control of substances hazardous to health (COSHH) regulations training.
-You're also likely to receive specific on-the-job training to develop essential biotechnological techniques.
+You're also likely to receive specific on-the-job training to develop specific biotechnological techniques relevant to your industry.

 You may join a structured graduate training programme, which can take one to three years to complete.
 Some employers might financially support part-time study for postgraduate qualifications.